matthiasprobst/h5RDMtoolbox/README.md

 ## Package Architecture/structure

 The toolbox implements six modules, which are shown below.
-The numbers reference to their main usage in the stages in the data lifecycle above.
+The numbers reference to their main usage in the stages in the data lifecycle shown [here](https://h5rdmtoolbox.readthedocs.io/en/latest/gettingstarted/index.html).
 The wrapper module implements the main interface between the user and the HDF5 file.
 It extends the features of the underlying `h5py` library.
 Some of the features are implemented in other modules, hence the wrapper module depends on the convention, database and linked data (ld) module.

 <a href="https://h5rdmtoolbox.readthedocs.io/en/latest/"><img src="docs/_static/h5tbx_modules.svg" alt="H5TBX modules" style="widht:600px;"></a>